trickl/llm-patch/docs/hypothesis_overhaul_plan.md

    - Parse and rank them; create `Hypothesis` entries with `expected_effect` descriptions.

 2. **Hypothesis selection gate**
-   - Before `PROPOSE`, select the highest-ranked non-falsified hypothesis and inject only its data into downstream prompts.
+   - Before `PROPOSE`, select the highest-ranked active hypothesis and inject only its data into downstream prompts.
    - Track which hypothesis each patch attempt references.

 3. **Diagnose commitment contract**